megakode/MegaBoy/README.md

 Work in progress, and will probably rewrite large chunks of it a couple of times :)

-First step: doing a fast and accurate Z80 CPU emulator.

 **TODO**

  - IRQ handling: trigger IRQs from Timer, LCD, Input, etc.